sbyrx/kibble-bot/README.md

 # KibbleBot
-A 3D printed kibble/treat dispenser powered by a Raspberry Pi Pico.
-Give your pet a treat even if you're not home!
+A 3D printed kibble/treat dispenser powered by an Arduino Nano ESP32 or a Raspberry Pi Pico W. Give your pet a treat even if you're not home!

+**Update 2025-03-01:**
+Added Arduino support and instructions for controlling KibbleBot via Arduino Cloud.

 **Update 2024-04-10:**
 Added a new version of the model which allows KibbleBot to be mounted to a wall and the hopper is now attached more securely using screws.

 ## Features
-- Kibbles dispensed through the push of a button or remotely through a web app
+- Kibbles dispensed through the push of a button or remotely through a web app (Pi Pico) or Arduino Cloud (Nano ESP32)
 - Easy to print and build
 - Minimal electronics
 - Happy puppers